Please note that Tapas no longer supports Internet Explorer.

 No, no, no.

 The warmth in her chest faded, replaced by an overwhelming sensation.
-A sharp and familiar pain ran through her ribs, like something was breaking inside her.
-She coughed once, twice, and her vision blurred for a moment.
+A familiar sharp pain ran through her ribs.
+She coughed and her vision blurred for a moment.
 The air became suffocating, pressing on her lungs.

 Yves caught the change immediately.
 His hands tightened on her waist, steadying her.
 “Juno?
 What's wrong?”